dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 ## 2 - vuejs Hello world

-So for my first vuejs example folder in my forpost folder is the same as the file name as this post [vuejs-getting-started](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-getting-started).
+So for my first vuejs example folder in my for post folder in test\_vuejs, the name of the example folder is the same as the file name for this post which is [vuejs-getting-started](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-getting-started).
 I have got into the habit of making the example folder names consistent with the name of the post in which I am writing about it when it comes to these kinds of projects.

+Form the main root folder of the repo cd to forpost, and then vuejs-getting-started.

 ```
 $ cd forpost
 $ mkdir vuejs-getting-started
 ```

+In this section I will be going over the examples in that folder.
+In all of my other vuejs posts there should be examples in the corespoding folders just like with this post.

 ### 2.1 - The vuejs hello-world example